-The event will be divided in two parts:
+The event will be divided into two parts:

 Part 1: Voices from the Field